 - Production of motion picture with sync sound.

 - Supervision and one-on-one instruction to cover specifics of film and sound production.

-Reference, Resource, or Learning Materials to be used by Students:See Course Format
+Reference, Resource, or Learning Materials to be used by Student:See Course Format

 Review/Approval Date -4/99